-The lowest quote need not necessarily be the successful contractor.
+The lowest quote need not necessarily be the successful contractor for a professional services contract.
 Usually, emphasis will be placed on quality, with cost being the deciding factor when everything else is equal.
 The City Manager shall determine which contracts are professional service contracts and may bid professional services as approved.
 Major professional service contracts (in excess of \$40,000) must be approved by the City Council, unless the expenditure for the specific contract or purchase was approved by the City Council as part of the budget approval or amendment process.
+Professional services contracts not exceeding \$5,000 may be approved by the department heads so long as the funds are in the existing budget.

 4. Contracts for Public Improvements - Usually those contracts for the construction or major repair of roads, highways, parks, water lines and systems (i.e. Public Works Projects); and buildings and building additions (i.e. Building Improvements).
 Where a question arises as to whether or not a contract is for public improvement, the City Manager shall make the determination.
-5. Minor Public Improvements (less than the amount specified by state code) - The department shall make an attempt to obtain at least three written competitive quotations.
+5. Minor Public Improvements (less than the amount specified by state code) - The department shall make an attempt to obtain at least three written bid quotations.
 A written record of the source and the amount of the quotations must be kept.
 The City Manager may require formal bidding if it is deemed to be in the best interest of the City.
 6. Major Public Improvements (greater than or equal to the amount specified by state code) - Unless otherwise exempted, all contracts of this type require competitive bidding.